al3xl0g0/model-leaf_HU/Readme.md

 Convert depth image into 3D point cloud
 With depthToCloud_AgriEye function

 ###  Load a Multi data (MS and Thermal) captured by AgriEye sensor
 Convert Multi Data image into 3D point cloud
-With dataToCloud_AgriEye function saveing the Multi data value
+With dataToCloud_AgriEye function saving the Multi data value

 Every subcommand has a purpose on its own but the tools are originally made to provide an entire package to train and export leaves.